RealVinny/ListArray/README.md

 ## Printing items

-j## For printing and using items in our array, we can use the following functions :
+## For printing and using items in our array, we can use the following functions :

 > arrList_printIndex(&defaultSized, 0);